soorena776/crossplane/design/one-pager-resource-connectivity-mvp.md

    order to determine that it is named `externalname` when submitting requests to the GCP API.

 This document uses a combination of these approaches.
-For GCP case approach one is used both because it requires less logic and fewer Kubernetes API calls to implement, and because it enables Crossplane users to reference both external resources that are and are not modelled as Crossplane managed resources.
+For GCP case approach one is used both because it requires less logic and fewer Kubernetes API calls to implement, and because it enables Crossplane users to reference both external resources that are and are not modeled as Crossplane managed resources.
 For AWS case, a combination of both approaches are used.

 ### Google Cloud Platform